jbouffard/geopyspark/docs/guides/core-concepts.rst

 Bounds
 ------

-:class:`~geopyspark.geotrellis.Bounds` represents the the extent of the layout grid in terms of keys.
+:class:`~geopyspark.geotrellis.Bounds` is the extent of the layout grid in terms of keys.
 It has both a ``minKey`` and a ``maxKey`` attributes.
 These can either be a ``SpatialKey`` or a ``SpaceTimeKey`` depending on the type of data within the layer.
 The ``minKey`` is the left, uppermost cell in